wokwi/wokwi-docs/docs/parts/wokwi-pi-pico.md

 For a complete example, check out the [Pi Pico Serial Monitor Example](https://wokwi.com/arduino/projects/297755360074138125).

+## Exporting UF2 binary

+You can upload the program from the emulator directly into a physical Raspberry Pi Pico board.
+The steps are:

+1. Press "F1" in the Wokwi code editor and select "Download UF2 Binary".
+   The download should start within a few seconds.
+2. Start your Pi Pico in bootloader mode.
+You can do this by pressing the boot loader button while plugging the Pi Pico into the USB port of your computer.
+3. You should see a new drive appear on your computer (named "RPI-RP2").
+Copy the UF2 file you downloaded into that drive.

 ## Simulator examples

 - [Pi Pico and LCD1602](https://wokwi.com/arduino/projects/297323005822894602)